ana0209/ana0209.github.io/_posts/2019-12-26-Matrix-Triangularization-Using-Givens-Rotations.md

 **Solutions:**

 b) [Givens rotation](https://en.wikipedia.org/wiki/Givens_rotation) is a rotation in a plane spanned by two coordinate axes.
-In the problem, a $$2x2$$ example matrix is given for a Givens rotation of a 2-D vector.
+In the problem, a $$2 \times 2$$ example matrix is given for a Givens rotation of a 2-D vector.

 $$\begin{eqnarray}J(\theta)=\begin{bmatrix}c&s\\-s&c\end{bmatrix},\; c=cos(\theta),\; s=sin(\theta)\end{eqnarray}$$